jersey-griggs/jersey-griggs.github.io/index.md

 ---
 Hey there!
 Thanks for stopping by.

-I’m a Maine-based freelance writer and editor with a passion for interesting perspectives and thoughtful words.

-I cover wellness, outdoor adventure, travel, and lifestyle topics on digital and print platforms.
+I’m a Maine-based freelance writer with a passion for interesting perspectives and thoughtful words.
+In my journalism career, I cover wellness, outdoor adventure, travel, and lifestyle topics on digital and print platforms.

-My work has been featured in Business Insider, The Discoverer, Travel Trivia, Seeqr, The Sunrise Guide, Herbstalk and Elephant Journal.
+I’m a contributor to Business Insider, Newsweek, Condé Nast Traveler, Roadtrippers Magazine, Outside Magazine, The Discoverer, Daily Passport, How to Be a Freelance Blogger, Travel Trivia, Trip Trivia, Outside Bozeman, The Sunrise Guide, Herbstalk, and Elephant JournaI.

-I also work with clients in a varied capacity to assist with their writing needs.
-To learn more, head over to my services page.
+I also write creative fiction and poetry, and am currently seeking representation for Dark Summer, the first installment of my Young Adult paranormal mystery series, Widow Lake.

-If you have a project you’d like to discuss, please **[reach out to me](/#contact)** directly.
-I look forward to hearing from you!
+If you’re a literary agent interested in learning more, or you have a writing or editing project you'd like to discuss,  **[reach out to me](/#contact)** directly.
+I'd love to hear from you!